kirill-202/kirill-202/README.md

 ### Go:
 I've shifted my main focus to Go.
 I'm excited about its performance capabilities and genius simplicity.

-### Dart:
+### Javascript:
-My last passion is Dart, mostly because of its huge potential to build mobile apps and rich SDK.
+My last passion is Javascript since I'm now looking toward building not just backend but interfaces as well.